Medical conditions that may complicate having your tooth pulled.

 14) Renal disease (Kidney disease).

-Renal diseases of great concern to a dentist when planning their patient’s extraction are acute glomerulonephritis, chronic glomerulonephritis, and renal failure.
-Consultation with the person’s nephrologist is indicated.
+Renal diseases of significant concern to a dentist when planning a patient’s extraction include acute glomerulonephritis, chronic glomerulonephritis, and renal failure.
+Consultation with the patient’s nephrologist is indicated.

 Chronic renal failure.

-Persons who experience this condition frequently have associated anemia which with advanced cases can place them at risk for hemorrhagic diathesis (spontaneous bleeding).
+Individuals who experience this condition often have associated anemia, which, in advanced cases, can place them at risk of hemorrhagic diathesis (spontaneous bleeding).
 These patients frequently also have associated hypertension.
 Both conditions must be monitored and managed when teeth are removed.

 Renal dialysis.